schepens83/rasp-pi-fitbit/README.md

 ### Things to chart
 - activity and sleep together and chart.Correlation
 - add  workday friday as of 2018
-- show cumulative steps/calories over time for last 3 days in one graph.

 ### Things to register
 #### Get Activity Intraday Time Series